viralfoundation/Technical-Whitepaper-LaTeX/README.md

 ```

+Please read [App Brouchure](https://sampel.com/) to have a visual experience of the Viral Social Network

 ## 7.2 Avatars

 Personalized Avatars are generated **free for every viral** user using a selfie.
-Users can edit their avatar skin, outfit, hair, etc. These avatars will be shown in their public profile where other users can see in 3D View.
+Users can edit their avatar skin, outfit, hair, etc. These avatars will be shown in their public profile where other users can see them 3D View.

+*Image*

-These avatars are brought into Viral to integrate metaverse and to provide an **interactive experience** through avatar use cases.
+These avatars are brought into Viral to integrate metaverse and to provide an **interactive experience**

 > ![]()[Avatar Demo Video](https://sample.com/)

-**SDKs Used** : ReadyPlayerMe - A cross-game Avatar Platform for the Metaverse
+**SDKs and APIs Used** : ReadyPlayerMe - A cross-game Avatar Platform for the Metaverse

+    // ReadyPlayerMe Integration Examples

+    1. ReadyPlayerMe WebView- How creating Avatars work using Partner API
+    2. Downloading Asset- GLB File using Event Listener
+    3. Mapping skeletons and face
+    4. Animating and storing the file as a 3D Viewer File inside the application using IPFS Public/Clusters
+    5. How Animations will work

 **Meta-Chat**

-Meta-Chat is a feature to **react/show your facial reactions** in real-time for the messages of whom you chat with.
-Viral captures your face reactions and transfer it to your avatar on **top of your mutual-friend's chat page**.
+Meta-Chat is a feature to **show your facial reactions** in real-time when you chat with your friend.
+Viral captures your face reactions and transfer it to your avatar which the mutual friend can see on **top of his/her chat page**.

+*Image*

 This gives you a **virtual experience** of videocalls through avatars and text chat.

 > ![]()[Meta-Chat Demo](https://sample.com/)

+**SDKs and APIs Used** : List the APIs

-Formula or Flow Chart
+*Formula or Flow Chart*

+*Security Concerns*

 **Live &amp; Rooms**

 **Decentralized Live Video Events and Audio Rooms using Avatars** (or) Normal Cams.
 Celebrities can host live events with their fans using their avatars

+*Image*

 > ![]()[Live Events Demo](https://sample.com/)

+**SDKs and APIs Used** : List the APIs

+*Formula or Flow Chart*

 ## 7.3 Engagements